perses/perses/ui/ui-guidelines.md

   React Doctor's Oxlint plugin adds React-specific correctness and maintainability checks to the same lint command.
   - Exceptions can be made on a case-by-case basis using `oxlint-disable-next-line` and a comment that communicates the reason for the exception.
   - We prefer `error` (instead of `warn`) for Oxlint rules because it makes it easier to catch and enforce linting issues.
-- Run `npm run doctor` for the full React Doctor project scan.
+- Run `pnpm doctor` for the full React Doctor project scan.
 GitHub Actions runs the same broader analysis on pull requests and pushes to `main`.
 - Typescript is used to provide a stronger guarantee of correctness across the application.
 Please avoid using escape hatches like `any`, prefer using `unknown`